cp2k/dbcsr/README.md

     -DTEST_OMP_THREADS=<2,N>
     -DCMAKE_BUILD_TYPE=<Release|Debug|Coverage>

-Building on Cray requires an additional flag to make sure CMake is able to properly detect the compiler behind the compiler wrappers:

-    -DCMAKE_SYSTEM_NAME=CrayLinuxEnvironment
+For build recipes on different platforms, make sure to also read the [INSTALL.md](INSTALL.md).

 ## Using DBCSR in a CMake project